 - IEEE Access

 - Co-organised an Invited Session on "Infrastructure Robotics: Challenges and Developments" in the IEEE CIS-RAM 2019.

-Dr. Karthick Thiyagarajan is currently working on blue-sky, industry and government funded research projects with national and international partners.
-His present research focuses to solve fundamental/applied research problems in the following areas of his interest:
+Dr. Karthick Thiyagarajan is currently working on industry and government funded research projects with national and international partners.
+His present research vision focusses to develop smart sensing technologies for infrastructure robotic systems to perform inspections and condition assessments in complex and hostile environments.
+His current research interests to solve fundamental and applied research problems are in the areas of: